bionanogenomics/HRD/README.md

 ### Publication ###
 ---
-In Jan.
-2023, Bionano published a paper analyzing optical genome mapping (OGM) as a method to identify homologous recombination deficiency (HRD) in breast cancer samples in-preparation for this script.
-You can read the publication [here](https://www.biorxiv.org/content/10.1101/2022.12.23.521790v1.full).

 The paper that the script was written for is currently being peer-reviewed

 ### Follow Ups & Questions ###